gabe-mur/Running-Analysis/README.md

 port (it also finds a free one by itself), `--no-browser` suppresses the browser, and `--dev` adds the test dependencies.

-## What it shows

-- **Dashboard:** aerobic efficiency, durability, training capacity, recent form, load, and the next workout.
-- **Progress:** standardized pace-at-heart-rate trends with uncertainty.
+## The five screens

+- **Dashboard** — one training status (*building, maintaining, rebuilding, recovering, strained, underloaded*, or *not enough data*) with the rules that produced it shown in order, plus separate read-outs for aerobic efficiency, durability, training capacity, and recent form.
+- **Progress** — your pace at a fixed heart rate over time, adjusted for weather, hills, and how far into the run you were, with the uncertainty drawn rather than hidden.
+Also an estimated VO₂ max, a verdict on your easy/moderate/hard balance, and progress toward your goal.
-- **Run analysis:** pace, HR, splits/laps, zones, stops, cadence and stride, weather, workout scoring, and editable metadata.
+- **Run analysis** — every run, and for each one: splits, heart-rate zones, cadence and stride length, stops, weather, drift, a reconstructed workout structure for intervals, and what to run next.
-- **Weekly plan:** an explainable seven-day schedule based on recent and sustained load, workout difficulty, spacing, long-run history, health, weather, and an optional validated 5K, 10K, half-marathon, or marathon goal.
+- **Weekly plan** — an explainable seven days built from recent and sustained load, workout difficulty, spacing, long-run history, how you feel, the forecast, and an optional validated 5K, 10K, half-marathon, or marathon goal.
+- **Settings**, with a guided **Setup** inside it for the handful of numbers everything else depends on.

+## What makes it different

-The app keeps fitness, session difficulty, and accumulated load separate.
-A slow long run is not automatically treated as worse fitness than a short fast run.
+It separates fitness, session difficulty, and accumulated load, so a slow long run is not mistaken for lost fitness.

+It says how much it knows.
+Every figure carries a confidence level, runs that cannot support a fair comparison are excluded and say why, and where a calculation rests on an assumption — an estimated maximum heart rate, a population constant — it names it.

+It will not invent an answer.
+When the evidence is thin it says so instead of producing a confident number, and it never turns a free-text note into a diagnosis.

 ## Privacy

-Run files, settings, health tags, databases, and reports stay on your computer and are ignored by Git.
-Historical weather and planned forecasts are separate, disabled-by-default options.
-If enabled, the app sends dates or planned times and rounded, privacy-jittered route centroids to Open-Meteo—not raw routes.
+Run files, settings, health tags, the database, and any reports stay on your computer and are excluded from Git.
+There is no account and no server.

+Historical weather and forecasts are the only features that reach the internet, and both are opt-in.
+When enabled, the app sends a date or planned time and a rounded, randomly offset approximate location to Open-Meteo.
+Your route is never sent, and the blur radius is yours to set in Setup.

 See [Privacy](docs/privacy.md), [Modeling methodology](docs/modeling_methodology.md),
 and [Application architecture](docs/application_architecture.md) for details.